 WARNING: While Flirtbucks has several positive user reviews, use it at your own risk, as they also have some concerning Better Business Bureau reviews.

 Flirtbucks is a platform where chatting is exclusively flirting with lonely men.

 This platform chats via video calls and requires you to show your face to your clients.
 So if that sounds uncomfortable to you, you might want to skip this one.

 That said, Flirtbucks isn’t as explicit as some other platforms out there, so most of your chats will just be fun conversations about interests, hobbies, or your client’s life.

-Pay: Ranges from $0.40 to $0.50 per minute (up to $30 per hour).
+Pay: Text chats range from $0.10 to $0.15 per minute and video chats range from $0.40 to $0.50 per minute (up to $30 per hour).
 Your exact pay per minute depends on how long you’ve been with the company and your experience as a chat operative.

 9. Lip Service